 - Quadagno, Jill.
-2018.
-Aging and the Life Course: An Introduction to Social Gerontology, 7th Edition, New York: McGraw-Hill.
-It is available at the PSU bookstore, and check here for other purchase options. - Other readings will be accessible via D2L.
+2022.
+Aging and the Life Course: An Introduction to Social Gerontology, 8th Edition, New York: McGraw-Hill (The textbook purchase is not required, and earlier editions are okay too) - Other readings will be accessible via Canvas.

 COURSE WEBSITE USE